 Since ASD involves getting caught up in hapless attempts to establish a predictable environment, it means keeping a lid on the funky, neurotic, needy people in it.
 There will be chafing.
 Days where we do little more than trade banal, nitpicking information with military precision.
 You add up the mission mind, task-orientation and incentive to keep their world tidy and safe, these neurodiverse pairings eventually become roommate relationships.
 I don’t know why anyone would settle for that, but on facebook now and then you hear an Aspie husband referred to as The Paycheck.
 I can’t put that together in this day and age but, whatever.
 I’m not a sociologist.

 Where was I?
 Film, that’s how I find my way back in, the angle to re-connect with my man.
 Look, you can’t always go at people head on, even those who excel at literal, level-headed interaction.
 If you want depth, go at people at an angle.
-I got laughed out of one of them groups after promoting movies as emotional skill-building.
-I think I’m on to something but they won’t take me seriously, because it’s not about fixing, care-taking, or treating him like a bratty 12-year-old.
-It was strategic all right, but watching films gives me pleasure too, that’s my real sin, innit.
+I got laughed out of one of them farcebook groups after promoting movies in this way.
+I think I’m on to something but they won’t take me seriously, see, because it’s not about fixing, care-taking, or treating him like a bratty 12-year-old.

 I go with whatever works and hope we are not unique as a socially awkward couple using film this way, because it works wonders.
 Sadly, he and I are aesthetically incompatible, a subject I will cover down the road, at length and repeatedly.

-We’re part of what used to be called “alternative culture” better known as “insufferable boho snobs.”
-Our house is full of constant reminders to keep an open mind about the other person’s taste.
+We’re part of what used to be called “alternative culture” or “insufferable boho snobs.”
+Our house is full of constant reminders to keep an open mind about the other person’s, er, taste.

 I have been to a couple science fiction movies, and that is all I am going to say about that.

 But I won’t pretend that his is not the mentality being taken apart in Scorsese’s NY Times op-ed.
 I long for my partner to be my soulmate, to be like me in all the things.
-To salute every word of that screed as I read them out loud, nodding along in fierce satisfaction, just recognize and celebrate just this once with me, but it will never happen.
+To salute every word of that screed as I danced them out loud, head bobbing in fierce satisfaction, just recognize and celebrate just this once with me, but it will never happen.

 Martin Scorsese is not on the bucket list.